Amin-Wassef/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is the fiolder for alx x02-shell_redirections
+This is the folder for alx x02-shell_redirections